Dark Mode

 UK interest rates cut to 4% in tight decision

-Businesses informed the Bank that material increases in National Insurance Contributions and the national living wage since April have risen to 2% to food prices.
-According to the Bank, global adverse weather conditions had also raised the cost of products such as beef, coffee beans, and cocoa.
-However, businesses told the Bank that labour costs
+Businesses informed the Bank that significant increases in National Insurance Contributions and the national living wage since April have added up to 2% to food prices.
+The Bank also noted that adverse weather conditions globally had raised the cost of commodities such as beef, coffee, and cocoa.
+However, businesses told the Bank that labour costs ‘will continue to drive up food prices in the second half of the year,’ and that new packaging legislation will also come into force.

 ‘We are still a little bit anxious about the future’

-However, there are many homeowners who are having to remortgage this year at higher rates than they did several years ago.
-Adam Christie has just had to re-set his mortgage rate, going from a five-year fixed term to a 1.
-With a rate of 3.
-33 percent, the 8% interest rate increased to a two-year term.
-8%.
+However, many homeowners are having to remortgage this year at much higher rates.
+Adam Christie recently renewed his mortgage, switching from a five-year fixed term at 1.8% to a new two-year term with a rate of 3.33%.

-he tells the BBC.
-Christie had been planning for a £200-per-month increase, but instead his repayments have increased by around £100.
-Although he praises this as the best of a bad situation, he notes that there is also uncertainty about the future.
+‘It was a major jump, but not as much as we were worried about,’ he told the BBC.
+Mr Christie had been budgeting for a £200-per-month increase, but his repayments have gone up by around £100.
+While he calls this ‘the best of a bad situation,’ he admits to feeling uncertain.

 Comment / Reply From